cycle/docs/database/declaration.md

 ) ENGINE = InnoDB
 ```

-> Note that database prefix has been addressed automatically.
+> Note that database prefix has added automatically.

-In Postgres the create syntax will look like:
+In Postgres create syntax will look like:

 ```sql
 CREATE TABLE "secondary_new_table" (